Training for volunteers going to long-term projects or camps in the Global South Sat 7.2. in Helsinki

 What does the camp cost to the camp host?

 In addition on traditional workcamps the camp host is responsible for providing food and accommodation to the volunteers.
 For a camp that lasts 10 days and has 10 volunteers, the food budget could be around 1500€.
-Virtual workcamps don’t generate food or accommodation costs for the host, so the organization is likely to be cheaper.
 Other costs at a camp can come from tools needed for the work, transportation to get to the work site etc.

 KVT will take care of the training for camp leaders and provide insurance to all volunteers who come through KVT.
 Volunteers take care of their own travels as long as public transport is available.